-I have raised nearly £500,000 for good causes through signed covers.
 These will always be limited to the number of covers the celebrity is willing to sign.
-Since I started Buckingham Covers, I have tried to get the best signatures.
-It is not always possible but if you aim high, your standards stay high.
-If you look through our catalogue, you will see Nelson Mandela and Archbishop Tutu, Sir Bobby Charlton, Sir Geoff Hurst, Jason Robinson and Ben Cohen, Dame Judi Dench, Dame Maggie Smith, Victoria Cross winners, Prime Ministers, film stars, in fact a Who’s Who.
-I am proud of our charity work and of the great signatures I have obtained for collectors.
+We always try to get the best signatures.
+It is not always possible, but if you aim high, your standards stay high.
+If you look through our catalogue, you will see Nelson Mandela and Archbishop Desmond Tutu, Sir Bobby Charlton, Sir Geoff Hurst, Dame Judi Dench, Dame Maggie Smith, Victoria Cross Winners, Prime Ministers and Film Stars.
+In fact a who's who.
+I am proud of the charity work and of the great signatures we have obtained for collectors.

+Provenance is important.
 If you buy autographs (on covers or anything else), buy from someone you trust.
-We can all make mistakes but a reputable dealer will put it right.
-A Certificate of Authenticity from Mom and Pop Stamps is not worth the paper it was printed on.
+We can all make mistakes but a reputable dealer will put you right.